duckworthd/mirai/docs/caveats.rst

 :func:`sys.exit`.

 If a thread is in an infinite loop for example, your code will never exit cleanly.
-There is no recourse for this at present.
+The recourse for this is to use :class:`mirai.UnboundedThreadPoolExecutor` as your executor with `max_workers` set to None.
+Unlike :class:`ThreadPoolExecutor`, this executor will not wait for threads to finish cleanly when the process exits.